UBC-MDS/programming-in-python-for-data-science/slides/module1_09.md

 ---

-You can see that the last code didn't include the name of the cereal so we would need to specify `name` in the column brackets of the code if we want to include it.
+You can see that the last code didn't include the name of the cereal so we would need to specify `name` in the column brackets of the code if we want to include it in the dataframe.

 ``` Python
 df.loc[ [75, 73, 13] , [ "name", "type", "rating", "sugars"] ]